Inclusion Goes Beyond Compliance for Travel Websites

-Article written by Curtis Thompson, VP of MarTech, Madden Media
+Article written by Curtis Thompson, SVP of MarTech, Madden Media

 As DMOs and businesses reflect on the way they promote their destinations and themselves, representation in advertising is once again trending.
 Madden believes that all people deserve to enrich their lives through travel, and ensuring a positive experience for all travelers is more important than ever.
 Using the example of disability compliance, we’ll provide you with some insight and action items to look further into true representation and help you deliver strong resources that benefit all travelers.

 Since 2003 in the NFL, there has been a rule for franchises called the “Rooney Rule,” named after the former owner of the Pittsburgh Steelers, Dan Rooney.
 It requires teams to interview at least one ethnic-minority candidate for any open head coaching position.
 Despite this, the rate of minority coaches hired has dropped in the past decade, and continues to be a challenge.
 So while teams are compliant with the rule, the lack of inclusion persists for the league.